Digital Nomad Exchange

 What residency documents or visas did I need if I will be in El Ayote for a while?

 "If you plan to stay in El Ayote for an extended period, you will need a valid passport with at least six months of validity remaining.
 Upon arrival, you will receive a tourist card that allows you to stay in the country for up to 90 days.
 If you wish to stay longer, you will need to apply for a visa extension through the Nicaraguan immigration authorities.
 If you plan to work or study in Nicaragua, you will need to apply for a specific work or student visa before you arrive.
 It's also important to note that you may be asked to provide proof of return or onward travel.
-Always check the latest information with the Nicaraguan embassy or consulate in your home country before you travel," remarked one member in El Ayote.
+Always check the latest information with the Nicaraguan embassy or consulate in your home country before you travel," said one person in El Ayote.

 Get Quote